material-motion/material-motion/concepts/patterns.md

     rotatable = RotatableGesture()
     anchoredSpring = AnchoredSpringAtLocation(x, y)

-    # Many Intentions to one element
+    # Many Descriptions to one element
-    target.addIntentions(draggable, pinchable, rotatable, anchoredSpring)
+    target.addDescriptions(draggable, pinchable, rotatable, anchoredSpring)

-    # Many targets for one Intention
+    # Many targets for one Description
-    target2.addIntention(draggable)
+    target2.addDescription(draggable)

 `target` is now directly manipulable.
 When the user lets go of the element, it is pulled back to the x,y coordinate using a physical simulation of a dampened spring.

 `target2` can simply be dragged.

-### How (Actor)
+### How (Execution)

-An **Actor**'s sole responsibility is to fulfill the contract defined by a corresponding Intention.
+An **Execution**'s sole responsibility is to fulfill the contract defined by a corresponding Description.

-> How an Actor is implemented is less important than that the Actor fulfills its contract.
-Different types of Actors may be employed to fulfill different types of Intention.
-Actors often interact with existing Actor-like systems in order to fulfill their contract.
+> How an Execution is implemented is less important than that the Execution fulfills its contract.
+Different types of Executions may be employed to fulfill different types of Description.
+Executions often interact with existing Execution-like systems in order to fulfill their contract.
 >
-> For example, a FadeIn Intention might be fulfilled by a FadeInActor.
-FadeInActor might create a native Tween primitive and register it with an auxiliary animation system.
+> For example, a FadeIn Description might be fulfilled by a FadeInExecution.
+FadeInExecution might create a native Tween primitive and register it with an auxiliary animation system.
 >
-> In an alternate universe, FadeInActor might directly implement the necessary interpolation.
-The Intention doesn't know or care how it's fulfilled - that's the Actor's discretion.
+> In an alternate universe, FadeInExecution might directly implement the necessary interpolation.
+The Description doesn't know or care how it's fulfilled - that's the Execution's discretion.
 >
-> Good Actors will consider the runtime performance of their execution.
-The former Actor may be more performant if the opaque system is more closely built into the platform.
-The latter Actor may be less performant if it means the Actor must be executed on the main thread.
+> Good Executions will consider the runtime performance of their execution.
+The former Execution may be more performant if the opaque system is more closely built into the platform.
+The latter Execution may be less performant if it means the Execution must be executed on the main thread.

-**Events**: Actors can ask to receive the following events:
+**Events**: Executions can ask to receive the following events:

 - Animation events.
 - Gesture recognition events.

-**Activity**: An Actor is either active or dormant.
-An **active** Actor will generate change in response to input.
-Conversely, a **dormant** actor will not generate change in response to input.
+**Activity**: An Execution is either active or dormant.
+An **active** Execution will generate change in response to input.
+Conversely, a **dormant** Execution will not generate change in response to input.

-Examples of *active* Actors:
+Examples of *active* Executions:

-- Fulfilling a Pan Intention while pan gesture events are being generated.
+- Fulfilling a Pan Description while pan gesture events are being generated.
-- Fulfilling a Spring Attachment Intention and the body has not yet reached its final resting state.
+- Fulfilling a Spring Attachment Description and the body has not yet reached its final resting state.

-Examples of *dormant* Actors:
+Examples of *dormant* Executions:

-- Fulfilling a Pan Intention for which there are no pan gesture events.
+- Fulfilling a Pan Description for which there are no pan gesture events.
-- Fulfilling a Spring Attachment Intention and the body has reached its final resting state.
+- Fulfilling a Spring Attachment Description and the body has reached its final resting state.

-The process or thread on which an Actor executes its contract depends on a combination of the types of Primitives it employs and assumptions already made by a given platform.
+The process or thread on which an Execution executes its contract depends on a combination of the types of Primitives it employs and assumptions already made by a given platform.

 > Imagine a platform that executes user input on the main thread of the application while Tween animations are executed on a separate process altogether.
-A Gesture Actor would likely execute on the main thread.
-A Tween Actor would likely execute some or all of its logic on the separate process.
+A Gesture Execution would likely execute on the main thread.
+A Tween Execution would likely execute some or all of its logic on the separate process.

-## The Director/Intention pattern
+## The Director/Description pattern

-A **Director** is a coordinating entity that describes an interactive experience by creating Intentions and associating them with specific elements.
+A **Director** is a coordinating entity that describes an interactive experience by creating Descriptions and associating them with specific elements.

 > Imagine a transition between two states.
 A Director might create a Timeline and associate a variety of Tweens to various elements in the scene.

-Directors may use Intentions that build upon any of the available Primitives.
+Directors may use Descriptions that build upon any of the available Primitives.
 This enables the expression of **coordinated interactions**.

 > Imagine a set of avatars as being draggable and, when not being dragged, the avatars gravitate toward the edges of a defined area.
-The Director might associate a Draggable intention with a given avatar.
-The Director might also associate a Spring Attachment intention to the avatar once the user has released it.
+The Director might associate a Draggable Description with a given avatar.
+The Director might also associate a Spring Attachment Description to the avatar once the user has released it.

 **Multiple Directors** can affect a given set of elements.
 The software designer is able to choose reasonable lines of responsibility.

 > Imagine a horizontal carousel that can be expanded full screen.
 One Director might govern the horizontal movement of the carousel.
 Another Director might govern the expansion/collapse of the carousel to/from full screen.

-It is important that the Director not have direct access to the Actors that implement the system.
-This separation of concerns allows Directors to live in the application space, while Actors are free to live anywhere else.
+It is important that the Director not have direct access to the Executions that implement the system.
+This separation of concerns allows Directors to live in the application space, while Executions are free to live anywhere else.

 ## Next up: Runtimes

-The system that coordinates Directors, Intentions, and Actors is the [Runtime](runtimes.md).
+The system that coordinates Directors, Descriptions, and Executions is the [Runtime](runtimes.md).